Scroll Top

 Texas Foreclosure Protections

 As mentioned, Texas now extends foreclosure protections to most homeowners.
 Most homeowners who take out a loan to buy a residential property in Texas must sign a promissory note and a deed of trust.
 These documents provide homeowners certain contractual rights, in addition to federal and state legal processions.
+Our Texas Real Estate Lawyer is here to help.

 Including the right to: